Xilinx/brevitas/docsrc/source/user_guide/rotations.rst

 * orphan_sink: Whether to add standalone, unmerged rotations for the regions that do not support fusion
 * full_rotation_method: Allows to select between Hadamard ('had') or orthogonal ('ort') rotations
 * sdpa_regions: detect where torch.nn.functional.scaled_dot_product is placed in the network and appropriately applies rotations in the layers around it.
-This assumes a typical attention structure around SDPA, with the presence of QKV linear layers before, and an Output linear layer afterwards.
 * use_parametrized_rotations: Register rotations are parametrization, allowing for a subsequent optimization, for example through Caley SGD.

+It is important to note that *sdpa_regions* makes some assumptions about the structure of the attention block, with the presence of QKV linear layers before, and an Output linea layer afterwards.

 .. code-block:: python